meltyourface/blank/posts/Occult-ordersgrimoire/Ritual-for-Celestial-Communion-Angelic-or-Demonic-Spirit-Invocation/index.md

 ## The Ritual of Celestial Communion

-Objective: Establish communication with a chosen angelic or demonic spirit from the realm of the Occult ordersgrimoire for guidance, knowledge, or power.
+**Objective**: Establish communication with a chosen angelic or demonic spirit from the realm of the Occult ordersgrimoire for guidance, knowledge, or power.

 Materials Required:
 1. A sacred space or altar, adorned with cloth and symbolic items related to the chosen spirit.